We're proud to announce tapkit is now part of the noissue family! Learn more

 Take Haus, who’s not only revolutionizing the apéritif world, but has also made a huge buzz with their unique style and tone of voice.
 Even they outdid themselves with amazing content like infographics that couldn’t live on any other social platform but Pinterest.

 Disruptive video content is here to stay.
-IGTV is a great platform to host video content and one way to go at it is with weekly episodes with engaging content that keeps followers coming back.
+Instagram TV (IGTV) is a great platform to host video content and one way to go at it is with weekly episodes with engaging content that keeps followers coming back.
 This is a great way to build your brand in a non-sales way.
 A great example of this is the People & Planet Unwrapped IGTV series by Impact Snacks.
-Where their brand ambassador represents and appeals to their target audience and covers topics that Impact Snacks stands for like sustainability in a disruptive way.
+Where their brand ambassador represents and appeals to their target audience and covers topics that Impact Snacks stands for like sustainability in a disruptive and content-rich way.

 Takeaways: Think of a low-cost production and high-quality content topics you can share on a regular basis on IGTV or any other video platform like Youtube or Reels.